RKKoranteng/blog/_posts/2024-10-28-master-the-basics.md

 ---
-title: 'Mastering the Basics in Your Agile Transformation'
+title: 'Master the Basics in Your Agile Transformation'
 author: Richard Koranteng
 date: 2024-10-28 15:00:00 -0600
 description: Teaching the fundamentals sets the foundation for success, enabling teams to move forward with confidence and clarity.